 4.4 Arguments for Marriage Reform

 There are several reform proposals compatible with the ‘disestablishment’ of marriage.
 One proposal is full contractualization or privatization, leaving marriage to churches and private organizations.
 “Marital contractualism” (MC) would relegate spousal agreements to existing contract law, eradicating any special legal marital status or rights.
 Garrett has defended MC as the default position, arguing that state regulation of contracts between spouses and state expenditures on marriage administration and promotion need justification.
-On his view, efficiency, equality, diversity, and informed consent favor MC; there is no adequate justification for the costly redistribution of taxpayer funds to the married, or for sustaining social stigma against the unmarried through legal marriage (Garrett 2009).
+On his view, efficiency, equality, diversity, and informed consent favor MC; there is no adequate justification for the costly redistribution of taxpayer funds to the married, or for sustaining social stigma against the unmarried through legal marriage (Garrett 2009, see also Chartier 2016).

 But marriage confers rights not available through private contract and which arguably should not be eliminated—such as evidentiary privilege or special eligibility for immigration.
 A second proposal would retain such rights while abolishing marriage; on this proposal, the state ought to replace civil marriage entirely with a secular status such as civil union or domestic partnership, which could serve the purpose of identifying significant others for benefit entitlements, visiting rights, and so on (March 2010, 2011).
 This would allow equal treatment of same-sex relationships while reducing controversy, avoiding non-neutrality, and respecting the autonomy of religious organizations by not compelling them to recognize same-sex marriage (Sunstein and Thaler 2008).
 However, neither solution resolves the conflict between religious autonomy and equality for same-sex relationships.
 Privatization does not solve this conflict so long as religious organizations are involved in civil society—for example, as employers or benefit providers.
 The question is whether religious autonomy would allow them, in such roles, to exclude same-sex civil unions from benefits.
 Such exclusion could be defended as a matter of religious autonomy; but it could also be objected to as unjust discrimination—as it would be if, for example, equal treatment were denied to inter-racial marriages.